96th Street station (IRT Broadway–Seventh Avenue Line): Mid- and late 20th century

 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations in 1948 with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The Broadway route to 242nd Street became known as the 1, the White Plains Road (formerly West Farms) route as the 2, and the Lenox Avenue route as the 3.
-A bottleneck still existed at 96th Street.
+There was still a bottleneck at 96th Street.
 By 1955, the bottleneck forced some southbound express trains from the 242nd Street branch to remain on the local track at 96th Street, skipping local stops before switching to the express track at 72nd Street.

-On June 14, 1956, the New York City Transit Authority (NYCTA) announced a $100 million (equivalent to $ million) project to modernize the IRT Broadway—Seventh Avenue Line and improve service.
+On June 14, 1956, the New York City Transit Authority (NYCTA) announced a $100 million (equivalent to $ billion) project to modernize the IRT Broadway—Seventh Avenue Line and improve service.
 It was estimated that the project would be completed in 2.5 years.
 In 1957, work began to lengthen station platforms between Times Square and 96th Street, with the exception of 91st Street, to 525 feet to accommodate ten-car trains.
 Originally, stations north of Times Squares could barely fit local trains of five or six cars depending on the configuration of the trains.
 In 1960, work was completed on improvements at the 96th Street station, including the installation of fluorescent lighting, as well as platform extensions.
-To make room for the platform extensions, the local tracks and the outside walls had to be moved.
+To make room for the extensions, the local tracks and the outside walls had to be moved.
 A new mezzanine with stairways to the street, and direct access to both express platforms, was built between 93rd and 94th Streets.